 Start-to-Finish with Parties Only

-The parties are guided through the entire divorce process from the initial filing of the Petition for Dissolution, through the required disclosure process, to the negotiation of the Marital Settlement Agreement.
+The parties are guided through the entire divorce process from the filing of the Petition for Dissolution, through the required disclosure process, to the negotiation of the Marital Settlement Agreement.
 The mediator prepares the necessary documents based on input from the parties and files documents with the court.
 If settlement is reached, the parties never have to appear in court.

-Each party is encouraged to retain a consulting attorney to advise them on their legal rights and obligations and the pros and cons of settlements being considered during mediation.
+Each party is encouraged to retain a consulting attorney to advise them on their legal rights and obligations on the pros and cons of settlements being considered during mediation.
 Consulting attorneys may but are not required to attend mediation sessions.

 Parties and Their Attorneys Present

-If the parties reach a settlement at the mediation, the mediator will prepare a written agreement under Civil Procedure Code section 664.6 that can be enforced as a Stipulated Judgment.
+If the parties reach a settlement, at the mediation, the mediator will prepare a written agreement under Civil Procedure Code section 664.6 that can be enforced as a Stipulated Judgment.
 If settlement is reached, the parties never have to appear in court.

 Mediation of disputes arising after Judgment of Dissolution has been entered is also available, with or without attorneys present.